International students

 Auditions and interviews are held in November and early December each year.
 Check the course pages from July for more information on application requirements, and the dates and locations of auditions and interviews.

-For information on the grounds on which a student's enrolment may be deferred, suspended or cancelled, please refer to NIDA Student Policies.
+For information on enrolment deferral, suspension or cancellation, please refer to NIDA Student Policies.

 The GTE requirement is used by the Australian Government to ensure the student visa program is accessed by students who genuinely intend to stay in Australia temporarily for study purposes.